-Health insurers, pharma, heath tech, and care organizations can all leverage their data to make better decisions.
+Health insurers, pharma, health tech, and care organizations can all leverage their data to make better decisions.
 Early adopters of ML & AI are reaping benefits from using AI to manage claims, detect fraud, improve clinical workflows, optimize staffing schedules, and select better drug trials.

 AI & ML offers several advantages over traditional analysis and clinical decision-making techniques.
 Learning algorithms can become more precise and accurate as they interact with training data, providing humans with unprecedented insights into diagnostics, care processes, treatments, manufacturing processes, and patient outcomes.

 Mosaic data scientists pull together many different medical and other relevant data sources, build models to predict potential outcomes, and offer decision support at critical points of service.
 Many of the decisions facing healthcare professionals are life and death.
 The ability to confidently make these decisions by combining data-driven insights with provider expertise saves lives, increases workforce efficiency, limits risk and liability, manages costs, and enables more effective care.